Aira Force and Gowbarrow walk

 Start: Aira Force National Trust car park, grid ref: NY400200

-Take the left hand path through the arboretum and follow the path up to a little wooden gate on your left (which has superb views out over Ullswater to the left.)
-Don't got through the gate but follow the path to the right, drop down a long steep flight of steps to the viewing platform at the base of the waterfall.
+Take the left hand path through the arboretum and follow the path up to a little wooden gate on your left (which has superb views out over Ullswater to the left).
+Don't go through the gate but follow the path to the right, drop down a long steep flight of steps to the viewing platform at the base of the waterfall.
 Continue over the bridge and climb the steep steps on the left.

 Before you get to the next gate in the wall ahead turn right up the field and take the permissive path to the fell gate.
 Keeping the wall on your left continue up the fellside on a good stone pitched path maintained by the Fix The Fells project, a good opportunity for a breather as you take in the views.

 Once the path flattens out and bears away from the wall follow the path up to the trig point on the summit of Gowbarrow, from here you have fine views all round.
 Look south to Place Fell and Red Screes over to Kirkstone, with the bulk of Helvellyn beyond.
-Blencathra, Bannerdale and Carrock Fell can be seen to the north west, with the Pennines to the north east.
-Martindale and High Street are to the south east.
+Blencathra, Bannerdale and Carrock Fell can be seen to the north-west, with the Pennines to the north-east.
+Martindale and High Street are to the south-east.

 Impressive views all around can be enjoyed from the trig point at the summit of Gowbarrow Fell.
 It was on the west side of the fell in 1802 that Dorothy Wordsworth noticed wild daffodils growing.
 Her observations later inspired her brother William to write his famous poem, Daffodils.

-On leaving the summit continue along the path keeping parallel with the wall on your left.
+On leaving the summit, continue along the path keeping parallel with the wall on your left.
 Follow the path down, bearing right until you reach the ruin of an old shooting lodge.
 Keeping right, continue up and around the eastern flank of Gowbarrow.

 Gowbarrow Park was once home to a large herd of deer, and evidence of old shooting boxes and stalkers huts can still be seen today.
 The deer have since been replaced by low numbers of hardy, traditional sheep such as Herdwick, to assist us in restoring heather and tree cover to the fell.
-Judging by the purple haze in summer, it appears to be working.

-At the bottom of the slope you will see across the field a building known as Lyulph's Tower (private), this was built as a hunting lodge by the Howard family in the 18th century.
+At the bottom of the slope you will see across the field a building known as Lyulph's Tower (private).
+It was built as a hunting lodge by the Howard family in the 18th century.
 It was designed to look like a grand castle from the lake - from the land it appears a little more modest.
 Just before the woodland take the left hand fork then through a gate to rejoin the footpath bearing left back to the Glade and car park.